 In addition, Bell seeks to manage this risk by collaborating to develop new technologies.
-We do this because we will be in a better position to respond to the rise in mean global temperatures with more efficient cooling alternatives.
+We do this because we would be in a better position to respond to the rise in mean global temperatures with more efficient cooling alternatives.
 For example, Bell partnered with Carnot in 2014 to conduct a pilot project in one of our data centres to test a CO2 refrigeration technology.
 This test demonstrated that it is possible to maximize free cooling up to 10°C, thereby reducing our operating costs for electricity consumption.
-We have since introduced nearly 20 more free cooling installations and several additional installations are at the planning stage.
+We have since introduced nearly 20 more free cooling installations.
 Another example of the benefit of new technology is telecom equipment that is resistant to higher temperatures, which could reduce our cooling needs and costs.

 Another way to manage the effects of average temperature change is to favour LEED and BOMA BEST certified buildings in our real estate portfolio, which aim to consolidate and optimize the efficiency and cost-effectiveness of power and cooling.
-For more information on these certifications, please see our Sustainable buildings information sheet in the Responsibility section of our website.
+For more information on these certifications, see our Sustainable buildings information sheet on our website.